Annual open call for mobility starting grants 2018

 - Prizes and awards, state the most relevant prizes and awards (max 10).

-- Additional merits, including bibliometric summary: Here the applicant’s bibliometric profile should be summarised (max 800 characters).
+- Additional merits, including bibliometric summary: Here the applicant’s bibliometric profile should be summarised (max 800 characters including spaces).
 This should include the following: i) The number of publications of different types (such as articles in peer-reviewed journals, book chapters, books and other monographs, conference contributions, popular science contributions), ii) Any other publications/citation specifications relevant to the research field of the applicant.

 Under additional merits state also other merits relevant to the application, such as popular science texts and documented experience of collaboration and research (max 10).